wymangr/blueiris_exporter/README.md

 # blueiris_exporter
 Prometheus exporter for Blue Iris.
-Confirmed working on Blue Iris version's 5.5.0.12 and 5.6.2.8
+Confirmed working on Blue Iris version's 5.5.0.12 to 5.7.9.12

-If you receive a `Unable to parse log line` error, please send me the details and I will work on adding support for it.
+If you increment `parse_errors` metrics, please send me the details and I will work on adding support for it.
 Blue Iris has changed it's log format for AI a few times and I'm working on adding support for all of it.
 Also, if you have any ideas for different metrics, let me know!

+## Todo
+Tests

 ## Flags